adamslab-ub/amr-samples-metamodels-package/README.md

 # amr-samples-metamodels-package
 This repository contains data for training and testing metamodels (Kriging, RBF, ...) that are used in a new surrogate based optimization (SBO) process called adaptive model refinement.
 The resulting trained metamodels are also included in this package.
-For further information on the usage of this data set or the new SBO method associated with it, please refer to our paper:
+For further information on this data set or the new SBO method associated with it, please refer to our paper:
 Ghassemi, P., Mehmani, A., and Chowdhury, S., Adaptive In-Situ Model Refinement for Surrogate-augmented Population-based Optimization, Structural and Multidisciplinary Optimization.
 April 2020.
 Springer. https://doi.org/10.1007/s00158-020-02592-6

+The following sections provide further information on the usage of this data set and its corresponding metamodels:

 # JSON File
 The metamodel (surrogate model) hyperparameters and the paper information are included in the JSON file "model_info.json".
 This JSON file has two main enteries (field names):